 To give good gliding capacity for years, pickup strippers are made from high-quality galvanized steel that prevents the material from rusting.

 The standard pickup design meets most medium to large farms’ expectations, especially for growers who bale mainly dry crops or who harvest some silage.

-The premium pickup has the same rotation speed as standard pickup, meaning that by featuring an additional tine bar, picking capacity is directly increased by 25 percent.
-John Deere premium pickup tines are designed to fold to replace potential shear bolt or cam clutch overload safety.
-Considering 6.0-mm (0.23-in.) diameter tines, pickup maximum intake capacity is pushed up to 18 kW (24 hp), a value often not reached by machines using a cam or shear-bolt protected pickup.
+The Premium pickup has the same rotation speed as standard pickup, meaning that by featuring an additional tine bar, picking capacity is directly increased by 25 percent.
+John Deere Premium pickup tines are designed to fold to replace potential shear bolt or cam clutch overload safety.
+Considering 6.0-mm (0.23-in.) diameter tines, pickup maximum intake capacity is pushed up to 18 kW (24 hp), a value not reached by machines using a cam or shear-bolt protected pickup.

-To harvest the largest swaths with good operator comfort, the John Deere premium pickup is 2.20-m (7.2-ft) wide, with a 1.92-m (6.3-ft) tine-to-tine dista nce.
-The John Deere premium pickup is compatible with the RotoFlow HC Premium rotor (non-cutting device) and MaxiCut™ HC13 Premium (13-knife precutter).
+To harvest the largest swaths with good operator comfort, the John Deere Premium pickup is 2.2-m (7.2-ft) wide, with a 1.92-m (6.3-ft) tine-to-tine distance.
+The John Deere Premium pickup is compatible with the RotoFlow HC Premium rotor (non-cutting device) and MaxiCut™ HC13 Premium (13-knife precutter).
 Due to the maximized picking capacity, this option is recommended for growers baling a significant volume of wet silage or heavy crops.